 Design Team: Samantha Alexa (props), Cassie Barnes (lights), Kate Boyd (scenic), Brooke Jennings (costumes), Derek Schmidt (sound), Mohammad Talani (music composition)

 Dramaturgy by Heather Rastovac Akbarzadeh

 Golden Thread is a fully vaccinated company.
-All patrons must present proof of vaccination with a booster shot, along with a matching photo ID, and be masked for entry to all in-person events.
+All patrons must present proof of full vaccination, along with a matching photo ID, and be masked for entry to all in-person events.

 Per CDC guidance, we encourage the use of procedural masks (either alone or with a cloth mask on top) or a higher grade N95 or KN95 mask instead of cloth masks alone.
 Masks must be worn at all times in all areas of the theatre.

 Seating is currently general admission with no reduction in capacity.
 Advanced purchase or registration is advised.

 By registering for an in-person event, you agree to adhere to our COVID-19 health and safety protocols.
 For more health and safety information, click here.